 - EPAG shall protect personal information against such risks as loss, theft, unauthorized access, disclosure, copying, use, modification, or destruction, through appropriate security measures.
 EPAG shall protect the information regardless of the format in which it is held.

 - EPAG shall protect personal information it discloses to third parties by contractual agreements stipulating the confidentiality of the information and the purposes for which it is to be used.

 - All of EPAG’s employees with access to personal information shall be required as a condition of employment to contractually respect the confidentiality of personal information.

 EPAG shall make readily available to customers and employees specific information about its policies and practices relating to the management of personal information.

 - EPAG shall make information about its policies and practices easy to understand, including:

-- The title and address of the person or persons accountable for EPAG’s compliance with the policy and to whom inquiries or complaints can be forwarded;
+- The title and address of the DPO, who is accountable for EPAG’s compliance with the policy and to whom inquiries or complaints can be forwarded;

 - The means of gaining access to personal information held by EPAG; and